 Students are allowed to add or drop courses within the online registration deadlines as stated in the Brandeis University Academic Calendar.
 It is the student's responsibility to find out and adhere to these deadlines.
 In rare cases, students are allowed to add or drop courses after the end of the online registration period.
 This requires permission and a written signature from the instructor.
-Add/drop forms must be obtained from and returned to the Assistant Dean for Academic and Student Services.
+Students must submit a completed Course Change Form (Add/Drop) to the Assistant Director for Student Records and Enrollments.
 These procedures help to assure a smooth registration and continuity within classes.